Union Island: Culture

 Easter is one of the biggest events on Union Island.
-Festivities take place in both Ashton and Clifton throughout Holy Week in a festival called "Easterval".
+Festivities take place in both Ashton and Clifton throughout Holy Week in a festival called "Easterly".

-In late May, at the end of the dry season, a significant event is "the Maroon", a celebration which is a day-long affair beginning before dawn and lasting late into the night.
+In late May, at the end of the dry season, a significant event is "the Maroon", a celebration which is a day-long event beginning before dawn and lasting late into the night.
 The Maroon is known for its drums, dancing and plentiful food.
 These are meant to entice the Gods to bring on the rains.